seejwy/skapi-doc/database/README.md

 });
 ```

-By default, `getRecords()` retrieves up to 50 records per call.
-The `config` object is used to specify query parameters such as the table name to retrieve records from.
-The response from `getRecords()` includes the array of records, `endOfList` which is a boolean indicating if there are no more records to retrieve, and `startKey` which is the key for the next set of records to retrieve.
+In this example, the `config` object specifies the table name as 'Collection'.
+The retrieved records are accessed through the response.list property.

 ### Fetching More Records

-If you need to fetch more records than the default limit of 50, you can set the `fetchMore` parameter to `true` in the config parameter.
-The method will then fetch the next batch of records on every execution until it reaches the end of the list.
+To fetch more records than the default limit (50), you can set the `fetchMore` parameter to `true` in the `config` object.
+This allows you to retrieve records in batches until the end of the list is reached.

-Below is an example of fetching 100 records per call:
+The following example demonstrates fetching 100 records per call:

 ``` js
 let query = {